 Hanuman has been listening to Rama’s praise from all Rama devotees and to every being’s viewpoint on the Ramayana for ages, but he never gets satisfied.
 Out of his grace on all souls, he continues to visit places where Rama’s praise is sung by devotees to ensure that we, the imperfect jivas, do not forget Rama-nama (the name of Rama).
 Unsurprisingly, he lives in the hearts of Rama, Sita, and Lakshman, just like they also live in Hanuman’s heart.

 sukshma rupa dhari siyahi dikhawa, bikata rupa dhari lank jarava ||9||

 bheem rupa dhari asura sanhare, ramchandra ke kaaj sanware ||10||

 “Though you appeared before Devi Sita in a tiny form, you assumed a fearsome form to burn Lanka.
-You assumed a gigantic form to annihilate asuras and make preparations for Rama’s divine plan.”
+You assumed a gigantic form to annihilate asuras and made preparations for Rama’s divine play in Lanka.”

 laye sajivan lakhan jiyaye, shriraghubir harashi ur laye||11||

 raghupati kinhi bahut badhai, tum mam priye bharathi sam bhai ||12||

 “By bringing the Sanjivani (an herb) to revive Lakshman’s life, you filled Sri Rama’s heart with happiness, who then embraced you.
 Rama praised you extensively and stated that you are as dear to him as Bharata, his brother.”